Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks/aks_policy/_index.md

 The script will:

 * Login to your Azure subscription using the SPN credentials
-* Install NGINX Ingress Controller
+* Install Nginx Ingress Controller
 * Retrieve the Azure Arc Connected Cluster Azure Resource ID
 * Install the 'azure-policy-addon' helm chart & Gatekeeper

-After few seconds, by running the the *`kubectl get pods -A`* command, you will notice all pods have been deployed.
+After few seconds, by running the *`kubectl get pods -A`* command, you will notice all pods have been deployed.

 ![Showing pods deployment](./09.png)